harvie256/midi-commander-custom/README.md

 - Pass through of Sync/Start/Stop messages from USB to the Serial MIDI connector.

 - Firmware can be loaded through the normal DFU update process.
-- Uses a section of the EEPROM that the standard MeloAudio firmware doesn't (at least as I write this.)
-So it's possible to reload firmwares without effecting settings.
+- Configuration has been moved to the FLASH memory, so this will not affect the standard Melo firmware configuration that is stored in an external EEPROM.
 - Provides SYSEX tools for downloading and uploading both the configuration section for this firmware, and to completely backup and restore the eeprom.

 # Still to come